Welcome to today's edition of the Rush 24-7 podcast.

 We are, and everybody comes at this differently.

-Only in singular moments where someone does something so stunning like the Reagan revision of our entire tax code, uh that is that created a boom that was so strong that not even Bill Clinton's tax increases could kill it.
+Only in singular moments where someone does something so stunning, like the Reagan revision of our entire tax code, that created a boom that was so strong that not even Bill Clinton's tax increases could kill it.

-That aside, generally an economy's gonna do what it's going to do.
+That aside, generally, an economy is going to do what it's going to do.

-I understand that a president and a Congress will uh bathe in uh in praise when the economy's going well, and they'll be pillowied when the economy tanks.
+I understand that a president and a Congress will bathe in praise when the economy is going well, and they'll be pilloried when the economy tanks.

 But these things tend to happen almost irrespective of what presidents do.

-That said, the Bush tax cuts, I believe, without doubt, kept this economy strong for five years post-9-11, which is the most remarkable part of his of his economic legacy.
+That said, the Bush tax cuts, I believe, without doubt, kept this economy strong for five years post-9-11, which is the most remarkable part of his economic legacy.

 Absolutely.